-Please read this post on the Militia 1.0.1: Parish Militia.
+Please read the post on the Militia 1.0.1: Parish Militia.

-Please read this post on the Militia 1.0.2: Militia Squad.
+Please read this post on the Militia 1.0.2: Militia Squads.

-Please read this post on the Militia 1.0.3: Regiments and Brigades.
+Please read this post on the Militia 1.0.3: Parish Regiments & Brigades.

 Please read this post on the Militia 1.0.4: Seven Clans Star Council.